Calculate Your Pool Volume

 The cubic volume can be calculated by including the depth of the pool with the surface area.
 For accurate calculations, the pool should be divided into various areas according to the depth:

-Measure the length, width, and average depth of the pool, rounding each measurement off to the nearest foot or percentage of one foot.
+Measure the pool’s length, width, and average depth, rounding each measurement off to the nearest foot or percentage of one foot.

 Circular Pools